 - Use captions for the images.

 Try to present your content in such a way to the user that can be understood by the readers easily.
 For ex:

 - Use headings, but remember do not use h1 headings in your post.
 A page should not have multiple h1 tags.

 - Use bullets, or lists to present data in the form of lists.

 - Bold or underline the content that you want to highlight.

 Length of Posts and Pages

-We have tried to cover most of the important aspects of on-page SEO optimization but not the all, as there are more than 200 factors responsible for ranking of a page in search engine which includes on-page and off-page factors, however not all the factors have same importance.
+We have tried to cover most of the important aspects of on-page SEO optimization but not all, as there are more than 200 factors responsible for the ranking of a page in search engines including on-page and off-page factors, however not all the factors have the same importance.

-Some of the factors are really important whereas some others play a little role.
+Some of the factors are important whereas others play little role.